bio-phys/cnt-martini-analysis/README.md

 This is a set of analysis tools for the Martini lipid model used in Gromacs.
 It was developed and optimized for use with carbon nanotubes, but can in many cases be used for membrane proteins as well.

-It allows you to calculate the order parameter of the lipids in a pure lipid membrane or with a carbon nanotube (CNT) in it.
+It allows you to calculate the average order parameter of the lipids in any Martini lipid simulation.
 You can also compute the radial distribution function (RDF) of lipid tails around the CNT, its tilting angle and the motion of its center of mass.

 Structure and topology of a CNT for Martini can be generated here: https://github.com/bio-phys/cnt-martini.

+## Requirements
+ - Python 2.7
+ - Python packages: sys, argparse, numpy, scipy, MDAnalysis

-## This project contains:
+## Installation
+ - no installation needed.

-### Analysis of Martini lipid simulations
+## Analysis of any Martini lipid simulations

-#### **Order parameter**: *order_martini.py*
+### **Order parameter**: *order_martini.py*
  calculates the coarse-grained order parameter of the lipids (works without CNT).

  Usage: